"Detect" API Responses

 The operating_system_version field will contain a "code name", eg "High Sierra", or "11" (as in Windows 11), where possible.
 The operating_system_version_full field will contain the full version number of the operating system, eg NT 10.0 as a single element.

 The operating platform fields refer to what we've been able to find about the platform of the device your visitor is using.
-Normally these fields are just used and available for mobile devices (as normally, computers don't announce their manufacturer in any way that a website can detect).
+These fields tend to be more useful for mobile devices, as normally, computers don't announce their manufacturer in any way that a website can detect.

 These fields show the various things we've been able to determine about the system your visitor is using.
 As we continue to develop the Detect API, more and more will be available here.
 See our API Roadmap.